PC2eID/Electronic-Identification/README.md

 ° the European Blockchain Services Infrastructure (EBSI)

 ° the Standard contractual Clauses (SCC)

+° the EU-U.S. Privacy Shield Framework

+° the Schrems II Judgment

 ° the new electronic IDentification, Authentic and trust Services (eIDAS 2.0)